guybedford/amdquery/README.md

 AMD Query
 ===

-An AMD DOM utility plugin / modular jQuery AMD replacement.
+An AMD DOM utility plugin.

 Conditionally polyfills the native selector engine, and is compatible with modular query methods to provide DOM traversal, events, animations, etc.